 Shhhhhh . . .
 Listen!
 Hear the laughter!
 Smell the flowers!
 Pause and breathe deeply . . .
 There's much to see here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you will enjoy our site and take a moment to send us a note!

-doing business better and differently.
-NOW is the time to hone new skills sets and do something different!
+Doing business better and differently.
+NOW is the time to plan something different!

 According to my research, the period in history, “6th century B.C.E., was the time that the agora became a public arena.
 The word 'agora' is commonly translated as market, but it also means 'open place for assembly.'
 For ancient Athens, both translations would prove correct.
 An open location near the center of Athens, the agora began its time as a public place where the residents of Athens could convene together.
 It was the center of economic life and served as a bustling marketplace.
 Traders from across the Greek countryside and other more faraway locales came to the agora to hawk (sell) their wares to the prosperous Athenians.
 Virtually anything one could purchase in the ancient world was available at the agora, including jewelry, clothing, fish, exotic foods, and even slaves.
 The agora became such a developed marketplace that designated areas were set up for each type of ware.
 For example, there was a pottery market which was closed off from the rest of the agora and only open to women.”
 (Study.com, lesson by Christopher Sailus, M.A., History)

 Looking for a specific item or product?
 Let us know and we will be pleased to introduce you to one or more of the local and creative artisans to fulfill you heart's desires!

 Sign up to hear from us about artisans, information and events.

 According to various resources, arts is considered as “a group of activities done by people with skill and imagination."
 Similarly, the United States Congress, in the National Foundation on the Arts and Humanities Act, defined "the arts" as follows: